Elysia diomedea

-Elysia diomedea is a species of sea slug, a marine gastropod mollusc in the family Plakobranchidae.
+Elysia diomedea is a species of sea slug found throughout the Pacific coast of Central America.

 This sea slug resembles a nudibranch but is not closely related to that order of gastropods, instead belonging to a closely related clade, Sacoglossa, the "sap-sucking" sea slugs.

 Description

 Elysia diomedea grows to a length of about 50 mm.
 It is a pale green colour with longitudinal streaks of white.
 The parapodia are densely convoluted and edged with orange and black.
 They are not joined at the front and when they are spread apart, they reveal blue spots underneath.
 Parts of the gut ramify into the foot, causing green patches which are interspersed with translucent white streaks.
 The rhinophores have longitudinal stripes of yellow and black.

 Distribution

 Elysia diomedea is found in the eastern Pacific Ocean off the coasts of Central America including the Gulf of Panama and the Gulf of California, where it is common.
 It lives at depths of up to 20 m.